Localization of certain odd-dimensional manifolds with torus actions: GKM theory in even dimensions

-15pt Goresky, Kottwitz and MacPherson\cite{GKM98} originally considered their theory for certain class of torus actions on algebraic manifolds.
-Their ideas can be applied for a larger class of torus actions on (possibly non-orientable) even-dimensional manifolds.
+15pt Goresky, Kottwitz and MacPherson \cite{GKM98} originally considered their theory for certain complex projective manifolds with torus actions.
+Goertsches and Mare \cite{GM14a} observed that those ideas also work for certain possibly non-orientable, even-dimensional manifolds with torus action.